BenShapland/skyline_problem/README.md

 cd GPGPU_basic/GPU
 ```
 #### Generate test data
-This script will generate test data to the file test-data.hpp.
+First generate random data points using the data_generator.cpp script.
+Data_generator.cpp needs to be compiled only once and the size of the dataset can be passed in as a command line argument
 ```
 g++ data_generator.cpp -o data
 ./data <num_of_nodes>